 It is virtually impossible to not cruise by this imposing building in the heart of Florence, almost everyone makes it to Piazza Signoria — but according to Piero at Bike Florence & Tuscany, not everyone steps over the threshold to visit inside.

-Dominating the main square in Florence, if the stone tower looming overhead doesn’t peak your curiosity with its amazing panoramic views then maybe the Roman ruins excavated underneath the building will spark your imagination.
-He suggests that you make a point of visiting the secret passage ways, the antique rafters and artwork by Michelangelo, Giorgio Vasari and so many others.
+Dominating the main square in Florence, if the stone tower looming overhead doesn’t pique your curiosity with its amazing panoramic views then maybe the Roman ruins excavated underneath the building will spark your imagination.
+He suggests that you make a point of visiting the secret passageways, the antique rafters and artwork by Michelangelo, Giorgio Vasari and so many others.